 3) Streamlined Processes

 The best way to ensure payroll data is accurate and up-to-date is to make sure it’s collected and entered only once.
 Paper check stubs are notoriously error-prone, but some companies continue to use them because they’re cheaper than using a program.
 It’s also time consuming for employees—they have to fill out paper forms each pay period, which means more of their time goes into labor rather than productivity.
-It also makes it hard for employees to view their pay stubs online at any time, instead of having to wait until payday rolls around again.
+It also makes it hard for employees to view their pay stubs online at any time,

 4) Easy Access and Storage